 OK.
 A man is driving slowly down a country road when he sees a chicken run in front of his car.
 Nothing strange about that - but then, he notices that the chicken has three legs.
 "How strange" he thinks, "a three-legged chicken".
 He starts to drive a bit faster - 40 kilometres an hour - but the chicken goes faster too.
 He drives a bit faster - 70 kilometres an hour - but the three-legged chicken just runs faster too.
 The man goes faster and faster but the chicken keeps running.
 When they are both doing over one hundred kilometres an hour, the chicken turns a corner into a farm.
 Quickly, the man stops his car.
 The farmyard is full of threelegged chickens.
 There are three-legged chickens everywhere.
 So, he sees the farmer in the farmyard and he asks him, "Where do all of these three-legged chickens come from?
 This is amazing".
 "I breed them" says the farmer.
 "There are three of us, me, my wife and our son.
 We all like chicken legs, so ...
-I made a three-legged chicken, so we can all have a leg at dinner time".
-"Amazing" says the man, "How's the meat?
+I made a three-legged chicken, man, "How's the meat?
 Does it taste good?"
 "Well", says the farmer, "I don't know.
 We haven't caught one of them yet."